 It’s made of durable materials.

 Most people might think that since air mattresses are filled with air, they will pop like a balloon when too much air pressure is exerted on them.
-But a good quality air mattress can withstand up to 600 pounds of weight.
+But a good quality air mattress can withstand up to 600 pounds.
 This is because they’re made with sturdy vinyl, which you can roll and unroll when deflated without causing damage for a long time.

-Nevertheless, keep in mind that if you buy other air mattresses made with cheap plastic, they will probably end up getting deformed.
-To make it worse, it can be noisy.
+Nevertheless, if you buy other air mattresses made with cheap plastic, they will probably get deformed.
+To make it worse, it can be not quiet.

 It has an adjustable firmness.